 We arrived at the Loews Coronado Bay Resort & Spa, located between the Pacific Ocean and Coronado Bay, with time to enjoy the attractive spa lounge, where we snacked on nuts and fresh fruits washed down with cucumber and orange-infused water.
 From there, we were each led into our separate rooms to experience transformative bliss.

 The massage, one of their signature treatments, begins with a deep inhale of coconut oil and is based on the traditions of Bali, with a combination of acupressure, rolling motions and rhythmic expert strokes.
 The actual ocean waves might have been outside the hotel, but with the rolling motions and rhythmic strokes performed by my super-talented masseuse, I might as well have been in my own private ocean, floating in its gentle tide.

 Again, without recalling how I got there, I ended up sitting next to Ellen in a comfy lounge chair at one of the hotel’s three pools, amidst background reggae music and a sophisticated crowd of enthusiastic visitors.

 And suddenly it was 6:00 PM, with nary an indication that the clock had actually moved forward.
 Although we had intended to augment our spa treatments with a visit to the sites of Coronado – there’s the Coronado Museum of History and Art, the Coronado Ferry Landing, the 1.5-mile stretch of pristine beach and of course, L. Frank Baum’s historic home – we lazily opted to complete our day at a sidewalk café on Orange Avenue, Coronado’s charming main street.

 Disclosure: Although the author received complimentary services at both properties, all opinions expressed are her own.

 IF YOU GO:

-For additional information about San Diego, and girlfriend getaways to Coronado Beach and other regions in the city, see: San Diego Tourism Authority
+For additional information about San Diego, and girlfriend getaways to Coronado, California and other areas of the city, see: San Diego Tourism Authority